victorpena1/UFC_Analysis/README.md

 # Hypothesis Testing
 #### <span style="color:Blue">Ho = the distance between distribution of 90% and the 10% is equal or less than the zero.</span>
 #### <span style="color:Blue">H1 = the distance between distribution of 90% and the 10% is more than zero..</span>
-Take the top 10% reach to height ratio fighters and compare them with the rest `Test Statistic:` Perform a one tail ttest with a significance level of 0.05
+Take the top 10% reach to height ratio fighters and compare them with the rest.

+`Test Statistic:` Perform a one tail ttest with a significance level of 0.05

 <img src="data/windensity.png"